mykolaharmash/indie-marketing-channels/README.md

 # Indie Marketing Channels
-List of places where indie developers can promote their producs for free or at a low cost.
+List of places where indie developers can promote their products for free or at a low cost.

 > [!IMPORTANT]
 > Do not use this as a checklist.
 Not every product fits every place listed here, cherry-pick what is relevant for your product and audience you target.
 Mindlessly spamming will only turn people agains you and your work.